schellenberg/computerscience20/_sources/Python/Overview/LogicalOperators.rst

 .. image:: images/stuck_in_square.gif

 Note that you can get the current x coordinate of the turtle by calling ``bob.xcor()``, and the current y coordinate by calling ``bob.ycor()``.
 Also remember that the turtle begins at the origin (0, 0), which is in the center of the screen.
-The lines of the square have x and y coordinates as shown below:
+The vertices of the square have x and y coordinates as shown below:

 .. image:: images/stuck_in_square_coordinates.png